SparkleMalone/Terra_Introduction/README.md

 ### Working with climate data:

-To become familiar with working with rasters, we will download climate data for an AOI:
+To become familiar with working with rasters, we will download climate data for an area of interest (AOI).
 ```{r, include=T}

 # First create an AOI